• Where to Stay in Santorini

-Santorini beach and swimming weather is best from June to September.
+- Santorini beaches and swimming are best from June to September.

 - Santorini sightseeing is best from March to June and September to November.

 - High season in Santorini runs from late June until early September.
 Book hotels far in advance for these months.